Training & Education

 Courses are personalized, and are comprised of 16 one-and-one-half hour sessions, offered Mondays and Fridays from 9:30 – 4:30, and Tuesdays through Thursdays, 9:30 – 7:00 pm., conducted by the Director of Vocational Services, a certified full time instructor.

 Adaptive technology plays a large role in the center's success, as each student learns to master the technology that will address his or her disability.
 Technology includes the Quadjoy mouth-operated mouse, the Tracker Pro head-operated mouse, track-ball hand-operated mouse, hands-free magnifiers, the Dragon Speak Naturally Voice Activator, concept mapping software, large screen keyboards and flexible keyboard positioning, amplify-capability headphones, and adjustable work stations.

 Course options are customized as needed, and include: computer proficiencies, college prep, G.E.D. prep, personal enrichment inclusive of individual finance management, basic math and reading, overall internet navigation, and employment training.
-The program also offers practical application, and onsite job opportunities, in our Resource Center as an instructor assistant, at our front desk as receptionists, and in our boutique as cashiers.
+The program also offers practical application, and onsite job opportunities at our front desk as receptionists and in our boutique as cashiers.